robmarkcole/deepstack-ui/README.md

 - DEEPSTACK_IP : the IP address of your deepstack instance, default "localhost"
 - DEEPSTACK_PORT : the PORT of your deepstack instance, default 80
 - DEEPSTACK_API_KEY : the API key of your deepstack instance, if you have set one
-- DEEPSTACK_TIMEOUT : the timeout to wait for deepstack, default 10 seconds
+- DEEPSTACK_TIMEOUT : the timeout to wait for deepstack, default 30 seconds
 - DEEPSTACK_CUSTOM_MODEL : the name of a custom model, if you wish to use one
 ```

 From the root dir, build the deepstack-ui container from source and then run the UI, passing the `DEEPSTACK_IP` environment variable:
 ```
     docker build -t deepstack-ui .
+    OR
+    docker pull robmarkcole/deepstack-ui:latest

     docker run -p 8501:8501 -e DEEPSTACK_IP='192.168.1.133' deepstack-ui
 ```
 The UI is now viewable at [http://localhost:8501](http://localhost:8501) (not whatever ip address is shown in the logs, this is the internal docker ip)